Home

 The entity is required to train and supervise all workforce members on how to follow security policies and procedures when working with ePHI.
 The third step of the Security Management Process is designed to address workforce members who violate the security policies and procedures.
 The entity is required to define what sanctions will occur if a workforce member has violated the policies.
 This can include termination of the employee.

-Sanction Policy requirements are listed in CFR § 164.308 (a)(1)(ii)(i)(C)
+Sanction Policy requirements are listed in CFR § 164.308 (a)(1)(ii)(i)(C))

 Step 4: HIPAA Security- Information System Activity Review

 The final step of the Security Management Process is the ongoing evaluation of the Risk Management Program.
 The entity must develop processes for the continued review of the policies and procedures developed from the Risk Management Program.
-These processes require maintaining a collection of audit logs (records) of who has accessed ePHI.
-There should also be a policy on how often the logs are reviewed and a description of how to detect security incidents CFR § 164.308 (a)(1)(ii)(i)(D)).

 HIPAA covered entities and business associates are required to have continuous monitoring programs in place to identify vulnerabilities and potential risks.
 Entities are also required to evaluate the effectiveness of the Risk Management Program.